Omofon/Omofon/README.md

 - 👀 I’m interested in **Backend Development, Cloud Management and many more** 😄<br/>

-- 🌱 Trying to learn new technologies and keep myself busy 🤵🏻 <br/>

 - 🌱 I’m currently learning **Django with Meta.**

 - 👨🏻‍💻 Currently developing and maintaining backend applications 📱</br>